Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: A generator of K3 for a particular field

-Using the algebraic approach described in \S~\ref{compute-section}, we can find an element in $\BB k {} $ with image under the Bloch-Wigner function bounded away from~0, and it turns out that it suffices to restrict the search to exceptional $S$-units where $S$ consists of the prime ideals above $\{2,3, 11,13,19\}$.
-Here $3$ ramifies in $ \O $, and the other primes are the first four primes that split in $\O$.
-One of the combinations $\balg$ found with smallest positive dilogarithm value is a sum of~$110$ terms, $\balg = \sum b_j [z_j]$, where the $b_j$ all happen to be $\pm 2$.
+Using the algebraic approach described in \S~\ref{first app section}, we can find $ \balg = \sum b_j [z_j]$ in $\BB k {} $ with image under the Bloch-Wigner function bounded away from~0, and it turns out that it suffices to restrict the search to exceptional $S$-units where $S$ consists of the prime ideals above $\{2,3, 11,13,19\}$.
+Here $3$ ramifies in $ \O $, and the other primes are the first four primes that split in~$\O$.
+One of the~$\balg$ found with smallest positive dilogarithm value has~$110$ terms and all coefficients~$\pm 2$.

-By comparing $\sum b_j \Di(z_j)$ with $ \sum_i a_i D(z_i) $ above, we expect that $\alpha = \bgeo - 22\cdot\balg$ should represent the zero element in $ \BB k {} $.
-We can prove this by writing $ \a $ explicitly as a sum of the elements specified in~\eqref{5-term} and~\eqref{2-2-term}.
-A linear algebra calculation in Magma \cite{MAGMA} shows that $ \a $ can be written as an integral linear combination of $1648$ specializations of the $5$-term relation, plus a good number of $2$-term relations.
-These relations are only valid up to torsion elements in $B(k)$ but are precisely valid in the torsionfree (by Corollary~\ref{Bcor}) group $ \BB k {} $.
-Hence we can conclude that $ \bgeo = 22 \cdot\balg $, as required.
+By comparing $\sum b_j \Di(z_j)$ with $ \sum_i a_i D(z_i) $ above, we expect $\bgeo - 22\cdot\balg$ to be trivial in~$ \BB k {} $.
+We can prove this by writing a lift to $ \Z[k^\flat] $ explicitly as a sum of the elements specified in~\eqref{5-term} and~\eqref{2-2-term}.
+A linear algebra calculation in Magma \cite{MAGMA} shows that this can be done as an integral linear combination of $1648$ $5$-term relations, plus a good number of $2$-term relations, so that, indeed, $ \bgeo = 22 \cdot\balg $.
+(Note that $ \BB k {} $ by Corollary~\ref{Bcor} injects into $ \R $ under the dilogarithm, whereas one has to contend with torsion if attempting this calculation in $B(k)$ instead.)
+The elements $\balg$ and $\bgeo$ are given below.
+The five-term combinations are available online~\cite{database}.